-Revenue for our CP division increased by S\$0.99 million from S\$35.13 million in FY2013 to S\$36.12 million in FY2014.

-The increase in revenue was mainly due to increase in the demand for our corrosion prevention services in Batam during FY2014.
-In FY2014, the corrosion prevention services in Singapore managed to cope with the increase in manpower and workers' related costs through close monitoring on productivity rate, reduced reliance on subcontractors, and addressing these mandatory increased in costs to our valued customers which resulted in the recovery of operating profit of S\$6.14 million in FY2014 as compared to S\$3.11 million achieved in FY2013.
+Revenue for our CP division increased by S\$4.66 million from S\$30.47 million in FY2012 to S\$35.13 million in FY2013.
+The increase in revenue was mainly due to increase in demand for corrosion prevention services in FY2013.
+However, the CP division experienced challenges from the increasing manpower and workers' related costs, resulted in drop in operating profit of S\$3.11 million during FY2013 compared to S\$6.51 million achieved in FY2012.